Medication Search - Tybost

 • triazolam

-What side effects are possible with the Tybost medication?
+What side effects are possible with Tybost?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.